manuzrpEd/CMO_MI_MonteCarlo/README.md

-Constructing the Chande Momentum Oscillator (CMO) as a technical momentum indicator and simulating equity curves.
+Constructing the Chande Momentum Oscillator (CMO) and Mass Index as technical indicators and simulating equity curves.